rklassen/clippy/README.md

 # Clippy

-This is a project for a locally deployed chatbot using Qwen2-0.5B (8-bit quantization) on MacBook Pro M1.
+This is a project for a locally deployed chatbot using Qwen2-0.5B on MacBook Pro M1.

 ## Quick Start